SaphMB/osx-workspace/Readme.md

 ### Configs

 #### zsh
-Update ~/.zshrc with the .zshrc file in this repo.
+Create a symlink from the ./zshrc in this repo to ~./zshrc.

 #### Git config
-Update ~/.gitconfig with the .gitconfig in this repo.
+Create a symlink from the ./gitconfig in this repo to ~./gitconfig.

 #### VSCode
 * Install the code-settings-sync VSCode plugin